 If you do not worship the God of this universe, you will worship something.
 And most people will turn to worshipping the creation.
 Whether it is their love of the mountains, always angling their chair towards the sun on spring break, etc., you will worship something or someone.
 In Japan, many also worship people.
 Some consider the emperor to be god.
 As you can see, it is a group of people that is being set up to easily worship an antichrist.
 The picture below is when we were handing some tracts out to a group we ran into:

 She took us to a naval underground headquarters for the Japanese.
 It was a bunch of tunnels inside of a mountain.
 When the Americans were coming in to get them, well over 100 of them committed suicide.
-It was consider honorable to die that way for Japan and the emperor, and dishonorable for an American soldier to kill you.
+It was considered honorable to die in that way for Japan and the emperor, and dishonorable for an American soldier to kill you.
 There was a lot of suicide on Okinawa.
 The Japanese would encourage Okinawans to commit suicide.
 They would give grenades to the adults to kill their whole family.
 It was considered an honor.
 The Okinawans were looked down upon by the people from the main island of Japan.
-Setsuko told us that in this one hospital, the Japanese soldiers came in and gave everyone milk.
+Setsuko told us that in one hospital, the Japanese soldiers came in and gave everyone milk.
 It was laced with cyanide.
-They killed all of these Okinawans.
-It was more evidence on how the heart is so deceitfully wicked.
+They killed all of those Okinawans.
+It was just more evidence for how the heart is so deceitfully wicked.

 Do you remember the story in the Bible of the Gadarene demoniac?
-Here is an interesting part of the story in the book of Mark:5:5,
+Here is an interesting part of the story from the book of Mark:5:5,

 Setsuko is a Christian now.
 She found the real Son.
-She wants the truth out about what happened on that island.
+She wants the truth to get out about what happened on that island.
 Sounds like something us Christians should be doing as well.